 Dale Corvino found his confessional voice at the queer underground literary salon “Dean Johnson’s Reading for Filth,” recounting his youth as an object of longing.
-Under a pseudonym, he blogged advice for rentboy.com (now shuttered by the Feds), appeared on Dan Savage’s podcast, contributed to several issues of Prose & Lore–the literary journal of the Red Umbrella Project–and the anthology Johns, Marks, Tricks and Chickenhawks.
+Under his worker name, he blogged advice for rentboy.com (shuttered by the Feds in 2015), appeared in/ on Dan Savage’s column/ podcast, contributed to several issues of Prose & Lore (the literary journal of the Red Umbrella Project) and the anthology Johns, Marks, Tricks and Chickenhawks.